SkitzFist/Boids/README.md

 When finished it should be fine to run with only SSE 4.1 capabilities.

 Reccomended to have at least 6 physical cores.

+The project "should" run on windows, but has not been tested there yet.